Sairanga-Putta/Project/README.md

 PS D:\Project> git remote add origin https://github.com/Sairanga-Putta/Project.git PS D:\Project> git branch -M main
-PS D:\Project> git push -u origin main
+PS D:\Project> git push -u origin main if we change or add any new files in the repositories,first we have to pull the github repository into local and then commit and then push that into github